 Women In Medicine & Science

 Women in Medicine & Science 2019

-Join us for a day of inspiration, education, and celebration of the remarkable achievements of Stanford women in medicine and the biosciences.
-Hear from experts in their fields as they share personal stories of breaking barriers in their fields and their personal journeys to becoming creative industry innovators, groundbreaking researches and scientists.
-There will be ample time to network with these accomplished women and other attendees who will share their perspectives on the many career paths in the world of science and medicine.
-A truly unique and inspiring day for women at any point in your career and life, don't miss it!
+Thank you to all who were able to join us for a day of inspiration, education, and celebration of the remarkable achievements of Stanford women in medicine and the biosciences.
+We hope you enjoyed hearing from experts in their fields as they shared personal stories of breaking barriers in their fields and their personal journeys to becoming creative industry innovators, groundbreaking researches and scientists.

 Provost Persis Drell, PhD

 Persis Drell is provost at Stanford University, the James and Anna Marie Spilker Professor in the School of Engineering, a professor of materials science and engineering, and a professor of physics.
 Prior to her appointment as provost in February 2017, she was director of U.S. Department of Energy SLAC National Accelerator Laboratory from 2007 to 2012, and dean of the Stanford School of Engineering from 2014 to 2017.
 As dean, Persis placed an emphasis on diversity and inclusion.
 She particularly focused on increasing the participation of women and underrepresented minorities in STEM.
 Persis earned her bachelor’s degree in mathematics and physics from Wellesley College and her PhD in atomic physics from the University of California, Berkeley.
 Before joining the Stanford faculty in 2002, she was a faculty member in the physics department at Cornell University for 14 years.